> FAQS

 What is your favourite poem you’ve ever written?

 I don’t really have one favourite, I just enjoy writing.
-If I had to pick one, I’d say the very soppy slushy lovey-dovey one I wrote for my wife.
-It’s called Love You More and it’s in my book Time-Travelling Underpants.
+If I had to pick one, I’d say the very soppy slushy lovey–dovey one I wrote for my wife.
+It’s called Love You More and it’s in my book Weird, Wild and Wonderful.

 Why do you write funny poems?

-Why do you play the guitar in your performances?
+Why do you do music in your performances?

 Do you like visiting schools?

-You bet I do!
-I’m so lucky to do the job I do.
-I get to perform my own poems, play the guitar, I get to meet and work with wonderful children and teachers, get whole classes writing great stuff.
+You bet!
+I'm so lucky to do the job I do.
+I get to perform my own poems, play some music - I get to meet and work with wonderful children and inspirational teachers and librarians - and to encourage children to write their own poems.
 What more could you ask for?

 Do you do your own illustrations?